Loading...

 Students can earn approximately £500 – £800 per month, depending on hours worked and the type of job.

-2: Is healthcare free for students?
+2: Is healthcare free for international students?

 Yes, after paying the IHS fee, students can access NHS services without additional charges.